Where should i ski today?

 La Taniere – T: 0033 450 934257

 Located off the back off Les Houches.
 Nice sun deck and home cooking.
-They are Argentinian so the steak is their best dish.
+They are Argentinian so the steak is their best dish – make sure they are open before going though as the button lift has been closed the last few winters sadly.

 The Kitsch Inn – T: 0033 4 50 34 41 74

 New, not that cheap but fair enough for a mountain restaurant.
-Very good food apparently.
-I’m yet to try it.
+Friendly and nice views.

 Brevent